tenzir/tenzir/web/blog/tenzir-platform-v1.5/index.md

 ## Contexts Page

 The new Contexts page allows for managing contexts directly in the Tenzir Platform.
-Previoussly, creating a context required installing a package or running a pipeline.
+Previously, creating a context required installing a package or running a pipeline.
 Now, a visual interface guides you through the process.

 The new interface makes context management faster, easier, and more intuitive,